Pledge of Allegiance to Texas

 The Law Itself Was Revised in 2007

 The law was again changed in 2007 by House Bill 1034.
-During this time, the lawmakers further added to the wording of the pledge of allegiance.
-They added “one state under God” to fully round the state pledge.
+During this time, the lawmakers further added to the wording of the Pledge of Allegiance.
+They said “one state under God” to fully round out the state pledge.

 Texas State Pledge FAQs